10 Baby Products You Can Start Using Before Baby Arrives

 A Yoga Ball

-When your growing bump gets to the point where getting comfortable is a thing of the past, it may be time to bust out the yoga ball.
-A yoga ball (aka birth ball) not only offers relief for your changing body, it helps to prepare it for birth.
-Once your baby is here, don’t rush to deflate it and pack away once you’re home from the hospital.
-It turns out they’re an extremely helpful tool in soothing fussy babies (coming from someone who heavily relied on their yoga ball for this).
+When your growing bump reaches a point where getting comfortable is a thing of the past, it may be time to reach for the yoga ball.
+A yoga ball (aka birth ball) not only offers relief for your changing body, but it also helps to prepare it for birth.
+Once your baby is here, don’t rush to deflate it and pack it away once you’re home from the hospital.
+They’re also a helpful tool in soothing fussy babies (coming from someone who heavily relied on their yoga ball for this).

 A Handheld Fan